 In general, if the candlestick has a long length and is in the color white or green, one can say that the stock is in great demand in the market and is bullish.
 When it is reversed, and the color is back and red, one can make that the stocking is getting hammered and the demand for the stock is bearish.
 Basically, there are nine types of candlestick charts, and financial pundits subdivide them into many to get a better understanding and dig deep into the behavior of security in the market.
 Let us try to understand different candlestick meanings without subdividing more.
 One should master the basics to have control of their stocks and investments.

 When there is a significant price change in the stock in the market, the candlesticks are big or have more length.
 One can make out viewing the chart that a considerable price change has been there during the day in the opening and closing price either in a positive or negative direction.
 The color of the chart enables the viewers to understand if the stock is bullish or bearish readily.
 If the candles are small in length, it implies a minor change on either side.

 2. The Doji:

-It is similar to the Doji, having the same opening and closing price.
-However, it fluctuates in a single direction, either in the decreasing direction or in the increasing direction.
+It is similar to the Doji, having the same opening and closing prices.
+However, it fluctuates in a single direction, either in a decreasing direction or in an increasing direction.
 Still, the stocks maintain the same opening and closing price at the end of the day.
 It cannot give a clear picture of the stock, but Dragonfly, in combination with other types of candlesticks, becomes an essential tool for market analysis.